 Syntactical Rules: Syntax is the study of sentence structure and the rules of grammar.
 While people can do what they want with language, syntax helps common users of a language understand how to organize words so that they make the most sense.

-Syntax is the rule people follow to communicate on the most fundamental level.
+The syntax is the rule people follow to communicate on the most fundamental level.
 Here, syntactical rules put sentence and paragraph cohesion as well as grammatical mistakes under the spotlight.

 Invest in Design & Layout